ge1118/ecommerce-aura/README.md

 - .env.example: A template showcasing the required environment variables without actual values.
 This file should be committed to your repository to guide setup for other developers.

 ## AWS S3 Configuration
-Media files in ProShop are served via AWS S3.
+Media files in AURA are served via AWS S3.
 Ensure you have correctly set up your AWS S3 bucket and provided the necessary credentials in your .env file as described in the setup section.

 ## Contributing
 Contributions are welcome!
 Please open a pull request or issue to propose changes or additions.